telerik/xaml-docs/controls/radsyntaxeditor/features/taggers/folding-taggers.md

 ---
 title: Folding Taggers
 page_title: Folding Taggers
-description: This article explains the use of folding taggers the RadSyntaxEditor control.
+description: This article explains the use of folding taggers in the RadSyntaxEditor control.
 slug: radsyntaxeditor-features-folding-taggers
 tags: folding,taggers,radsyntaxeditor
 position: 2